ginsm/simplecmds/README.md

   }
 };

-// this string will be used for the 'save' command's help page. const saveHelp = 'This command lets you create a configuration profile for your server.\n\n\
+// This string will be used for the 'save' command's help page. const saveHelp = 'This command lets you create a configuration profile for your server.\n\n\
 You must provide a key and certificate in order to create a profile.\n\
 You can issue them by running the following commands:\n\n\